 Data included in the Standard Data Forms (SDFs) for each Natura 2000 site can be accessed on the European Commission website.

-Data on protected sites data is available on the Designated Sites Data page.
+Protected sites data is available on the Designated Sites Data page.
 The datasheets provide site specific information for all SPAs in tabular format (Excel, CSV, JSON).

 View and download Protected Sites spatial data through the NPWS Protected Sites map-viewer.